ProFormA/proformaxml/Whitepaper_Submission.md

 - **id**

     An optional ID attribute in case submission files need to be referred to by a response document within the [content element](Whitepaper_Response.md#feedback-type-content) of feedback entries.
 It should be noted that it is not possible to cross-reference the ID of a submission-files using a [fileref](Whitepaper_Response.md#feedback-type-filerefs) element from within a response document.
-This is because the filerefs element is closely tied to the ID attribute of the [response-file element](Whitepaper_Response.md#the-response-file-element).
+This is because the filerefs element is tied to the ID attribute of the [response-file element](Whitepaper_Response.md#the-response-file-element), which is enforced by referential integrity constraints within response XML documents.

 Note that source code (or any kind of text, for that matter) written inside an online text editor of an LMS can also be represented by a submission-file, specifically the embedded-txt-file and attached-txt-file elements.